SSCHRE/rclone-gui-glasswing/README.md

 - **Refresh remotes** — reload your rclone config with clear success/error feedback
 - **Save jobs** - Save a job for quick re-use later on

-Glasswing does **not** store cloud credentials.
+Glasswing does **not** store or collect ANY credentials.
 It uses your existing rclone installation and config on the machine.

 ## Prerequisites